floooh/oryol/doc/OVERVIEW.md

 like Unreal or Unity will always do this type of integrated environment much better.

 One feature I'd like to explore more is the feasability of games which don't have traditional asset loading at all.
-Have very few assets and link them directly into the executable, or generate assets on the fly.
+Instead have very few assets and link them directly into the executable, or generate assets on the fly.

 ### Build System